 Configure JIRA Integration

-The button is toggled ON.
+The icon is toggled ON.

 HINT: The purpose of this step is to identify the issue type from the JIRA project and import that object type into qTest Manager as requirements.